-If you and your mates are aged between 18 & 35 years and want to show your farming skills and have a bit of fun, register the names of your team members with Kelly.firstname.lastname@example.org, or sign up on the day between 3.30 to 4 pm.
+If you and your mates are aged between 18 & 35 years and want to show your farming skills and have a bit of fun, register your team members contact Kelly.email@example.com,

 Where: The grassed area next to the Wine Baa